laione08/220/index.md

 <center> <img src="my_meme.png" width="500" height="500"> </center>

 ## This meme was inspired by the university’s current learning environment in response to the uncertainty that covid 19 outbreaks come with.
-It is of course an adaptation of other memes on the web that are about how different reality is from the expectations.
+It is of course an adaptation of other memes on the web that are about how sometimes the reality is different from the expectations.

 ### Here are two relatable expectation vs reality: